benjamin051000/modpack-factory/README.md

 As you add more mods, the tool will automatically determine the version of minecraft, mod loader, and version of each added mod required to play.

+## Examples

+See [examples/](https://github.com/benjamin051000/modpack-factory/tree/main/examples) for example projects and usage.

 ## To Do
 - [x] first implementation
-- [ ] group sources (e.g., fabulously optimized) to update independently from additional mods
 - [x] lockfile
+- [x] lock an already-made mcproject.toml
+- [x] add a new mod to an existing mcproject.toml
 - [ ] specify minecraft version constraints in mcproject.toml
 - [ ] specify mod constraints in mcproject.toml
 - [ ] specify loader constraints in mcproject.toml
+- [ ] group sources (e.g., fabulously optimized) to update independently from additional mods
 - [ ] optional dependencies (in fabric.mod.json, for example)
 - [ ] curseforge support
 - [ ] resource packs
 - [ ] shader packs
 - [ ] fabric MANIFEST.MF data for fabric versions?
 - [ ] neo/forge mod support
-- [x] import an already-made mcproject.toml
-- [x] incremental SAT solving (when you add a mod to an already-made mcproject.toml)
 - [ ] Give multiple solutions to choose from
 - [ ] Assist with upgrading mods
 - [ ] launch minecraft?